ericerkz/minecraft-discord-webhook/README.md

 There's definitely some jank to it, but it does functionally work!
 YMMV.

-I'm making zero commitment to keeping this updated/improved, it was a twenty-minute hack effort that I'm putting here in case someone else also wants a mod-less way to integrate some MC events into discord via webhook on a windows-based host.
+I'm making zero commitment to keeping this updated/improved, it was a 10 minute hack effort that I'm putting here in case someone else also wants a mod-less way to integrate some MC events into discord via webhook on a windows-based host.

 A small, server agnostic, way to push your Minecraft server updates to Discord